 A: Some resins have a more prominent smell than others.
 Always run the printer in a well-ventilated room.
-Consider switching to a different brand of resins that promises less odours when printing.
+Consider switching to a different brand of resins that promises less noticeable odors when printing.
 However, it's almost impossible to eliminate resin vapours completely.
+The SL1S features a rear fan with activated carbon filter with the option to attach a hose adapter (not a part of the package).

-Q: The lid of the printer has been left open and the resin started to solidify in the tank
+0: The lid of the printer has been left open and the resin started to solidify in the tank